mosscoder/mpg-ai-edge/README.md

     *   Synchronize image timestamps with RTK data to geotag the images accurately.
     *   Store the results (e.g., geotagged images with inference overlays) in the `results/` directory.

-This project is suitable for applications requiring on-device AI processing with precise geospatial information, such as robotics-based surveying.